-For over 70 years, Lawrence Tech has aimed to make accomplishment a tradition.
+For 85 years, Lawrence Tech has aimed to make accomplishment a tradition.
 Here’s a compendium of just a few of these advances, recent and past, that have helped develop the University’s reputation for excellence in Theory and Practice.

 A Building Like No Other

 Lawrence Tech’s new A. Alfred Taubman Students Services Center, redefines the campus experience with the convenience of a literal one-stop-shop for all student services.
 Concurrently, the building is a living laboratory of the latest in high tech energy management and efficiency, incorporating many green technologies and sustainability features meeting LEED certification.

 Lawrence Tech’s campus quadrangle is undergoing a remarkable transformation with new walkways, plazas, outdoor seating and dining areas, water features, and Champion Trees, clones of the heartiest or most historic of their species.
 Ultimately, the campus will be one of the largest urban forests of these Champions, re-establishing and expanding the lost biodiversity of the Rouge River watershed.

 Michigan’s First Wireless Laptop Campus

 All Lawrence Tech freshmen received high-end laptop computers in 2000, beginning a four-year roll-out that ultimately provided all undergraduates with custom-configured laptops with the cost included in their tuition.
 By 2002, the University’s wireless system had expanded to include the entire campus, indoors and out -- the first Michigan college or university to offer that convenience.
 Lawrence Tech is still one of the largest wireless networks in the Midwest.